bakervm/bakervm/README.md

 A builder-like compiler backend for the vm can be found in `definitions/image_builder.rs`.

-The executable images of the vm are encoded and decoded using the [bincode crate][bincode]
+The executable images of the vm are encoded and decoded using [MessagePack][msgpack]

 **NOTE THAT THIS SOFTWARE IS STILL UNDER HEAVY DEVELOPMENT AND IN NO WAY STABLE OR COMPLETE.**